 The call for applications is CLOSED for the FY22-23 Notice of Funding Opportunity (NOFO).

-FHWA will host two virtual listening sessions to capture feedback on the WCPP FY22-23 NOFO and application process.
-One is a public listening session intended for non-tribal affiliated stakeholders, and the second session is reserved for Tribal members and their representatives.
+FHWA hosted two virtual listening sessions to capture feedback on the WCPP FY22-23 NOFO and application process.

 - WCPP Application Checklist